 We identified few moderators, owing to the fact most subgroups were small and affected by high heterogeneity within the group.
 Recruitment setting seemed to have an influence on ESs in comparisons between VR-enhanced and control conditions, with smaller effects for recruitment from army settings, but this may also be a spurious result since some of the subgroups contained a very limited number of studies.
 Type of anxiety diagnosis also appeared to be a significant moderator, with high effects for specific phobia and flight anxiety, and moderate or small effects for social anxiety and PTSD.
+It is likely that this is at least partly a spurious result, given subgroups were small and heterogeneity was high in all of them.
 The type of active comparison intervention used appeared to matter, with VR-enhanced exposure having slightly smaller effects than non-VR interventions.
+Again, the number of studies was small and this relationship could have also been confounded by other variables, such as the type of problem for which the therapy was used.